ttscoff/na_gem/src/README.md

 If more than one file is matched, a menu will be presented, multiple selections allowed.
 If multiple actions match the search within the selected file(s), a menu will be presented.
 If you have fzf installed, you can select one action to update with return, or use tab to mark multiple tasks to which the action will be applied.
 With gum you can use j, k, and x to mark multiple actions.
 Use the `--all` switch to force operation on all matched tasks, skipping the menu.

-Any time an update action is carried out, a backup of the file before modification will be made in the same directory with a `~` appended to the file extension (e.g. "marked.taskpaper" is backed up to "marked.taskpaper~").
+Any time an update action is carried out, a backup of the file before modification will be made in the same directory with a `.` prepended and `.bak` appended (e.g. `marked.taskpaper` is copied to `.marked.taskpaper.bak`).
 Only one undo step is available, but if something goes wrong (and this feature is still experimental, so be wary), you can just copy the "~" file back to the original.

 You can specify a new project for an action (moving it) with `--proj PROJECT_PATH`.
 A project path is hierarchical, with each level separated by a colon or slash.
 If the project path provided roughly matches an existing project, e.g. "mark:bug" would match "Marked:Bugs", then that project will be used.
 If no match is found, na will offer to generate a new project/hierarchy for the path provided.
 Strings will be exact but the first letter will be uppercased.